 FreeAgent is small business accounting software designed for freelancers and small business owners, and it's especially suited for service- and project-based businesses.
-It's cloud-based, so you can access it from any browser, and like the best accounting software, it comes with mobile apps for Apple and Android phones.
+It's cloud-based, so you can access it from any browser, and like the best accounting software, it comes with mobile apps for Apple and Android phones that you can use to create and send invoices, track time, photograph receipts and track expenses.
 It offers a single service tier for U.S.-based businesses.
 U.K. and international versions are also available.

-There's only one pricing plan available for the U.S. version of this accounting software, and it supports an unlimited number of users, customers and transactions.
-It costs $20 per month, though the introductory offer is $10 for the first six months, and additional discounts are available if you choose to pay upfront annually rather than monthly.
+There's only one pricing plan available for the U.S. version of this accounting software, and it supports an unlimited number of users, customers, projects and transactions.
+It costs $24 per month, though the introductory offer is $12 for the first six months, and an additional discount is available if you choose to pay upfront annually rather than monthly.

 The software has a 30-day free trial, so you have ample time to acquaint yourself with the program before signing up.
 If you decide this isn't the right accounting software for you, there's no contract, so you can close your account at any time without incurring cancellation fees.
 There's no setup fee either, so the only thing you pay for is your monthly subscription.

 Ease of Use

 As with most of the small business accounting software we reviewed, setting up an account is easy.
 After you enter your business details, the software guides you through several setup pages where you can select the date format (which is helpful, since U.K. date formatting can be confusing for U.S. residents), choose your local currency, time zone, sales tax details and link your bank account.